-If we’re looking at the summer months – from May to October (we’re being generous in our definition of “summer”) – then May through mid-July and then later in October are the best summer weather months in Cabo.
+If we’re looking at the summer months from May to October (we’re being generous in our definition of “summer”), then May through mid-July and again later in October are the best summer weather months in Cabo.

-If you’re looking for good weather, August and September are hot and sticky months, so they’re not the best times to visit Cabo.
+Because August and September are hot and sticky months, they’re the least popular times to visit Cabo.

 Cabo San Lucas hurricane season:

-The hurricane season in Cabo is technically June through October.
+The hurricane season in Los Cabos is technically June through October.

 But Cabo usually only gets tropical storms during the hurricane season.
 And most of the rainy days occur in September.